maialenz/WetPaws/TESTING.md

 - Some of the images are not loading and the path seems to be broken
     - I checked with dev-tools on google chrome.
-    - I fixed this fixing the source path where i made a mistake (my assets directory is called static, but I wrote assets/images)
+    - I fixed this fixing the source path where I made a mistake (my assets directory is called static, but I wrote assets/images)
     - It's fixed.
 All pictures are showing as they are meant to and they are responsive